SamBeekman/MERN-Book-Search-Engine/README.md

 ## Description

-The purpose of this project was to refactor the code from an existing RESTful API into a MERN stack using GraphQL.
+The purpose of this project was to refactor the code from an existing RESTful API into a MERN stack using Apollo Server/Client and GraphQL.
 I learned a lot about the different ways these APIs work and the different methods required for their functionality.

 ## Table of Contents